What Services are Available on Rarotonga?

 - Hospital Pharmacy (Ara Tapu, Tupapa Clinic)

-Rarotonga has one hospital, the Rarotonga Hospital (Sanatorium Road, Nikao), which caters to inpatients only.
-They have 80 beds and has had regular refurbishments through the years.
 The hospital phone number is 22 664.
-The hospital’s outpatient, emergency and dental services are at the Tupapa Clinic (Ara Tapu, eastern end of Avarua), open Monday to Friday from 8am to 4pm.
+The hospital’s outpatient, emergency, and dental services are located at the Tupapa Clinic (Ara Tapu, eastern end of Avarua), open Monday through Friday from 8 am to 4 pm.

-Fuel Stations, Banks and Communication
+© CookIslandsPocketGuide.comFuel Stations, Banks and Communication

-Rarotonga’s other essential services, such as banks, ATMs, fuel stations, phone stores, etc. are available throughout the island.
+Rarotonga’s other essential services, such as banks, ATMs, fuel stations, phone stores, etc., are available throughout the island.

 Fuel Stations on Rarotonga